- We're independent! Let's cook out!

 Recipe of the day

-Last year, The Daily Meal recognized the nation’s very best farmers markets in its list of the 101 Best Farmers Markets in America based on several criteria.
+For the past two years, The Daily Meal recognized the nation’s very best farmers markets in its list of the 101 Best Farmers Markets in America.
 There are plenty of qualities that we value in a good farmers market.
-Some important ones to consider are the quality and variety of products sold, how affordable products are, what kind of public endorsement and recognition the farmers market receives, where it’s located, and how often it’s open.
+Some important ones to consider are the quality and variety of products sold, how affordable products are, and what kind of public endorsement and recognition each particular farmers market receives.
 We also value the atmosphere we experience at the market, how friendly and helpful the vendors are, and what kind of information is made available to us about the market and its vendors.

-Take a look at the rankings to see how your favorite farmers market fared, and let us know if we missed any of your favorites.
+Take a look at the rankings to see how your preferred farmers market fared, and let us know if we missed any of your favorites.

 Be a Part of the Conversation

 Join the Daily Meal's Community and Share your Thoughts